Matitzo/Matitzo/README.md

 I have a strong passion for AI and data analytics.
 My biggest project was my engineering thesis about use of Artificial Intelligence in GIS (Geographic Information System) enviroment where I trained a deep learning model for grave detection (getting their footprint with location on map).
 I learnt programming during ma studies and loved it.
 I am very motivated to develop my skills in this field.
+You can find more informations about me in my CV.

  **Hard skills**:
 - Python (Numpy, Pandas, Matplotlib, Tkinker, Pygame),